 - Reduces Cellulite – Dry Brushing stimulates the cells which help with circulation & breaks down toxins beneath the skin.

 - Exfoliation: This benefit is often noticed the first time a person dry brushes.
 The process helps loosen and remove dead skin cells, naturally exfoliating skin.
-Cleaning oil, dirt, and residue from the pores helps skin to “breathe” and better absorb moisturizers.
+Cleaning oil, dirt, and residue from the pores helps the skin to “breathe” and better absorb moisturizers.

 - Increased Energy and Blood Flow: Encourages the elimination of metabolic waste.